 Please note that the video cannot include voiceover without an accompanying visual.

-Results: Salmonella Detection with the LAMP Instrument Panel and Software
+Representative Results: Salmonella Sensitivity Panel

 The LAMP instrument panel and LAMP software can be used to display results of the assay [1].
-In this LAMP run, samples S1 through S6 are 10-fold serial dilutions of Salmonella enterica serovar Infantis ranging from 1.1 million to 11 colony forming units per reaction [2].
+In this LAMP run, samples S1 through S6 are 10-fold serial dilutions of Salmonella enterica serovar Infantis ATCC 51741 ranging from 1.1 million to 11 colony forming units per reaction [2].

 LAB MEDIA: Figures 2 and 3.
 Video Editor: Show 2A next to 3A, 2B next to 3B, 2C next to 3C, 2D next to 3F, and 2E next to 3G.